 NCC proceedings are available for international disputes, so that it will not be appropriate for NCC to deal with a matter that is solely national in scope.
-A matter would typically concern an international dispute when:
+However, a dispute between two parties domiciled in the Netherlands may qualify as an "international dispute".
+See the following NCC judgments: